the-butterfly-effect/tbe/index.md

 The Butterfly Effect is a free and open source game that uses realistic physics simulations to combine lots of simple mechanical elements to achieve a simple goal in the most complex way possible.

 This is a fully playable game of alpha quality, well on its way to a shiny 1.0 release.
-For anyone who has played earlier versions of the game, you'll notice a sparkling new user interface - but the same levels and objects.

 ## Features

 _The Butterfly Effect_ has been over five years in the making.
 That means that even though the game has been designed by hobbyists, the game is rich in features:

- * Many different objects: cola bottles, balloons, butterflies, domino stones, springs, dynamite
+ * Many different objects: cola bottles, balloons, butterflies, domino stones, springs, dynamite, seesaws, penguins
  * Many different types of puzzles
- * Works on Linux and Windows
+ * Works on Linux, Windows and MacOX
- * Playable in English, Russian, Dutch, Swedish, Spanish, German, Malay, and several other languages.
+ * Playable in English, Dutch, German, Russian, French, Danish, Swedish, Turkish, Ukrainian and several other languages.
 Note that not all languages are 100% [yet](#HelpTranslating)
  * Using vector graphics - all images always rendered at the highest quality
- * There are 45 levels.
+ * in Milestone B, there are roughly 70 levels.
 All levels are playable, but a few levels may need a bit more polish.

 ## Screenshots